 The Office continues to strategically optimize positions geographically and divisionally based on changing workloads and priorities.
-As a result, total expenditures were slightly lower than fiscal year 2017.
+As a result, total revenues were slightly lower.
+Furthermore, the Office utilized additional contract services driving an increase in total expenditures.
 The Office expects to continue to efficiently manage resources to optimize output.